Data infrastructure for the AI era

 First-party data readiness

-- Event schema optimisation for ML inputs
+- Event-schema optimisation for ML inputs

 AI governance